isitsamgallon/Ashen-Campaign/content/The Party/Dead/Chenris Tallfellow ‡.md

 - Chenris and Drache have a card game they always play when the rest of [[The Party]] is busy.
 The card game is loosely based on Blackjack but was engineered by Chenris so that he could win nearly all of the time.
 Sometimes Chenris lets him win so they keep playing.
 - Chenris is known to have an absolutely horrible sense of direction.
 Often times [[The Party]] will say they want to go somewhere and chenris will confidently walk in the opposite direction.
 He often tried to play it off as he was testing them due to his pride.
 Mordecai has defaulted to putting some kind of lead on chenris so he can't just randomly walk in a direction.
 	- Rowan has pointed out that Chenris' lack of direction is inspired by [Zoro from One Piece ](https://onepiece.fandom.com/wiki/Roronoa_Zoro), however this isn't true. [[Sam Gallon]] forgot about that and thought it would be funny at the time. he has since made it a bit more like Zoro's directional skills.
-- [[Sam Gallon]] and [[James Absolom]] had been planning Chenris' betrayal during [[The Black Ritual]] for months before it was finally revealed to the party during [[Session 10]].
+- [[Sam Gallon]] and [[James Absolom]] had been planning Chenris' betrayal during [[The Black Ritual]] for months before it was finally revealed to the party during [[Session Notes/Season 2 - The War for The OFC's Freedom/Session 10]].
 Sam also talked about it outside of the game to taunt and make sure no suspicion was on him before the reveal.
 - The reason why Chenris' note has a lot more time put into it is that [[Sam Gallon]] uses it as a summary of all their adventures as well to keep [[Strixhaven]] relevant in the background.